RinLovesYou/LinuxCreatorCompanion/README.md

   </p>
 </div>

+## Archival Notice
+[vrc-get](https://github.com/anatawa12/vrc-get) is working on an entirely open source creator companion gui, so i will not continue updating this.
+At the time of writing it's still in beta, so in the meantime you can use this project.

 ## Disclaimer
 This is a *dirty* port.
 Things have been hastily patched for surface level functionality. <br>
 In the future I will clean things up, make the install process more automated, etc.